nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

 `Find` is a command for the app to search for staff by a specific index or name.
-When the command is called, whether it is a search by name or search by index should be indicated with the respective tags `-n` and `-i`.
+When the command is called, whether it is a search by name or search by index should be indicated with the respective tags `-n` and `-i` along with any additional fields.

 The Find functionality is facilitated by  `ModelManager`.
 It uses the following operation of `ModelManager`.